-The benefits of employing Armed Forces Veterans in the Logistics Industry
+The benefits of employing Armed Forces Veterans

 The Logistics Industry offers many day-to-day challenges, demanding the ability to assess and respond to changing situations in a timely manner.